slapo/barcode-validator/README.md

 https://packagist.org/packages/milindsingh/validator

 ## Overview
+A PHP class for checking EAN8, EAN13, UPC and GTIN barcodes are valid (based on check digit).

-This project currently does nothing other than have some validation functions.
-I expect to add additional functionality in the future.
+This project currently only offers validation functionality but additional functionality might be added in the future.

 ## Installation (with composer)
 ```